Woodlawn Presbyterian Church Invites You to Join in“Celebrating 150 Years of Faith, Family and Freedom”

 Archie Jenkins, a life-long member of South Jacksonville Presbyterian Church, was among those recently recognized as founders of United Community Outreach Ministry (UCOM) at the organization’s 40th Anniversary Gala.

-The seeds for UCOM started in 1978 when Laura Gordon, former Associate Executive Presbyter for our presbytery, met with five Southside Jacksonville Churches: All Saints Episcopal, Lakewood Presbyterian, Mt.
+UCOM’s websote describes the beginning of the organization in this way: The seeds for UCOM started in 1978 when Laura Gordon, former Associate Executive Presbyter for our presbytery, met with five Southside Jacksonville Churches: All Saints Episcopal, Lakewood Presbyterian, Mt.
 Oliver Baptist, Mt.
 Zion AME, and South Jacksonville Presbyterian.
-They discussed the possibility of expanding the city’s federally funded Meals-on-Wheels program to Pine Forest, a predominantly black and poor Southside community.
+They discussed the possibility of expanding the city’s federally funded Meals-on-Wheels program to Pine Forest, an impoverished Southside Jacksonville community.

 At the time UCOM was founded, Archie Jenkins was working part-time for South Jacksonville Presbyterian Church as youth director and outreach minister and had just recently completed a degree from Princeton Theological Seminary, studying how our faith spoke to issues of inequality and oppression.
 With an undergraduate education in economics, and a Wealth Manager by trade, his focus at Princeton was on theology of the oppressed, liberation theology, urban economics, and poverty economics.
 Archie’s field experience included working within the oppressed and impoverished community of Newark, which allowed him the opportunity to observe the work of the National Council of Christians and Jews and the Newark Human Rights Commission.